 - Maintain Fully Registered (General) status: This will allow you to continue to seek employment but in doing so you must meet all of the requirements of the Professional Update process as outlined below including the sign-off process.
 Recording of professional learning can be done via MyPL.

 - Move to Fully Registered (Associate) status: You will not need to meet all the requirements of the Professional Update process.
-You will be required to update your contact details annually and maintain the appropriate Professional Values and Personal Commitment set out in the appropriate Professional Standards.
+You will be required to update your contact details annually, maintain the appropriate Professional Values and Personal Commitment set out in the appropriate Professional Standards and pay the annual registration fee.
 While holding Associate status, you will not be able to teach in schools, colleges or work in posts which involve judging the quality of school teachers.

 If you do not wish to complete Professional Update, you can also opt to be removed from the GTC Scotland register.
 If you choose to cancel your registration you will be unable to work in Scottish schools as registration with GTC Scotland is a requirement to work as a teacher.
 Cancel your registration.

 Professional Update is an ongoing process, which includes the following elements:

 On an ongoing basis:

 - Maintaining a reflective professional learning record and associated evidence of impact.

 - Engagement in the Professional Review and Development process.

 - Updating your details held on the GTC Scotland Register including checking your personal and employment details are up to date.
 Update your details via MyGTCS.